 It is notable that the Q Typ 116 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The G7X Mark II does not feature such an accessory-socket.

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the Q Typ 116 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Q Typ 116 was succeeded by the Leica Q2.
+Both the G7X Mark II and the Q Typ 116 have been discontinued, but can regularly be found used on ebay.
+The Q Typ 116 was replaced by the Leica Q2, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.